 Weight/Size

-I mentioned the weight and balance of the Penn Slammer IV to be a con and I still believe that it is.
+I mentioned the weight and balance of the Penn Slammer IV to be a con, and I still believe that it is.
 It’s a heavy reel, no doubt about that.
-But, sometimes reels that are designed to pack a punch will be heavy.
-The biggest problem I have doesn’t come necessarily from the weight but the balance of the reel.
+But, sometimes, reels designed to pack a punch will be heavy.
+The biggest problem I have doesn’t necessarily come from the weight but the balance of the reel.

 Alternatives

-Comparing the reel to some similar alternatives is a great way to get an idea of how the features stack up against other options.
+Comparing the reel to similar alternatives is a great way to understand how the features stack up against other options.

 Shimano Stradic FL

 The Stradic FL is one of my favorite reels from my favorite brand.
-This reel is more affordable than the Penn Slammer IV and it offers a lot of the same features while also being much lighter.
+This reel is more affordable than the Penn Slammer IV, offers many of the same features, and is much lighter.
 That said, it doesn’t have the guts of the Slammer.
-The drag racing is a lot lower and it’s not as well equipped to handle the salt.
+The drag racing is much lower and is not as well equipped to handle the salt.

-I’d say if you’re looking for something a little more affordable and more versatile for use in canals, lakes, and rivers, you’ll want to go with the Stradic FL.
-If you’re strictly focused on offshore saltwater fishing then you’ll want to stick with the Slammer.
+If you want something more affordable and versatile in canals, lakes, and rivers, you’ll want to go with the Stradic FL.
+If you’re strictly focused on offshore saltwater fishing, you’ll want to stick with the Slammer.

 Continue reading our complete Stradic FL Review.